AntonDeFranco/Revelio/README.md

 # Revelio
 Code for the project "Is obtaining a Master's degree really worth it?"
+All code used for this project is located in  _Accounting_Revelio_Code.ipynb_ However, due to the way GitHub is structured, the interactive graphs cannot be displayed.
+Instead, to see the interactive graphs, please visit this link: https://nbviewer.org/github/AntonDeFranco/Revelio/blob/main/Accounting_Revelio_Code.ipynb